Food, is essential to your survival, of course.

 In fact, they were typically correlated with higher BMI and risk of cardiometabolic disease.

-Do you want to find out how to lead a sensible, sustainable diet?
+Do you want to find out how to eat a sensible, sustainable diet?

-Contact me, Dr. Maria Cavallazzi, to book your FREE nutritional consultation at the Mindful Healing Clinic in Mississauga.
+Contact me, Dr. Maria Cavallazzi, to book your nutritional counselling consultation at the Mindful Healing Clinic in Mississauga.

 I will help you understand how naturopathy can help you develop a diet strategy that works for you.